-Should the FastFed metadata be combined?
-Or should there be separate for each provider with a well-defined standard for endpoints.
-It seems to me since the WebFinger discovered “href” could be completely different for the IdP vs the GP, combining them doesn’t make sense as they could be associated with completely different domains, etc
+If WebFinger does not return any information or discovery is not enabled (or kept current), Alice is still able to enter the FastFed metadata endpoint url manually.

 Step 4

 The GP looks up the “fastfed_handshake_start_url” in the FastFed metadata and opens a new tab for Alice with that URL and additional information on the querystring.
 This is exactly how FastFed handles this step during the SSO/Idp setup.
 If SSO is being used, Alice logs in using her IdP.
 Otherwise, she logs in to the SP using its existing login mechanism.